Understand any PLC code in seconds.

 Paste your code

-Understand legacy code instantly
+Understand instantly

-Find bugs, bottlenecks and improvements
+Find dead code and improvements

 Free PLC Tools